quercia-dev/birdclef2025/README.md

 The main labels of focus are the 'primary' labels which are unique.
 All the clips also have a 'secondary' column which can either be empty or hold a list of other species heard in the recording.
 Finally, the 'type' column, if present, describes the type of bird call recorded.

-We consider the distribution of primary labels in the dataset: we immediately notice an inverse relation between label presence and label rank.
+We considered the distribution of primary labels in the dataset, immediately noticing an inverse relation between label presence and label rank.
 ![](img/train_primary_histogram.png)

 Moreover, most secondary labels are empty.
-This is apparent in the following sand graph: each column represents a primary label, and the pile of colors shows how many of each secondary label are present, in the recordings with the given primary label value.
+This is apparent in the following sand graph: each column represents a primary label, and the pile of colors shows how many of each secondary label are present in the recordings with the given primary label value.
 Notably, most secondary labels are empty, as can be seen in the large uniform area.

 ![](img/train_secondary_sand.png)